Myriopholis perreti

 Myriopholis perreti is a species of snake in the family Leptotyphlopidae.
 The species is endemic to western Central Africa.

 Etymology

-The specific name, perreti, is in honor of Swiss herpetologist Jean-Luc Perret.
+The specific name, perreti, is in honor of Swiss herpetologist Perret.

 Geographic range

 M. perreti is found in Cameroon, Gabon, and Equatorial Guinea.
 It may also occur in the Republic of Congo.

 Habitat

 M. perreti inhabits lowland tropical moist forest and mixed savanna/forest mosaic.